2002 Ukrainian Cup final

 The 2002 Ukrainian Cup Final was a football match that took place at the NSC Olimpiyskiy on May 26, 2002.
 The match was the 11th Ukrainian Cup Final and it was contested by Shakhtar Donetsk and Dynamo Kyiv.
 The 2002 Ukrainian Cup Final was the eleventh to be held in the Ukrainian capital Kyiv.
 Shakhtar won by three goals to two.

+Road to Kyiv

+The Ukrainian Premier League clubs did not have to go through qualification rounds (there were five qualification rounds) starting right from the Round of 16.